 Amniotic Membrane Transplantation (AMT)

 Surgeons clean the placenta with a mixture of salt solution, penicillin and other ingredients.
 The amnion is separated through sterile dissection and stored in a glycerol solution.

-Currently, there have been no reports on communal disease transmission published.
+These glands secrete fluid, used as lubricant during sex, into the vagina.
+They can become blocked and consequently expand to form a cyst.
 The exact reason for the blockage to occur is unclear but some links have been made with bacterial infections.

 Bile Duct Injury

 Bile is a fluid in the digestive system that is stored in the gall bladder, which helps to break down food and get rid of toxins from the body.

 The biliary system is made up of a series of tubes and organs, beginning with the liver and ending with the small intestine.
 There is also a number of bile ducts, such as the common bile duct and the hepatic duct.